-Optional extras: Visits to Kisima floriculture project, cultural visits, riding and fishing excursions to Lake Rutundu and Lake Alice on Mount Kenya, fly camping, helicopter fishing on Mount Kenya or Lake Turkana, scenic flights in a helicopter, fixed wing aircraft flights, massage treatments (advance request only).
+Optional extras: Visits to Kisima floriculture project, cultural visits, riding and fishing excursions to Lake Rutundu and Lake Alice on Mount Kenya, fly camping, helicopter fishing on Mount Kenya or Lake Turkana, scenic flights in a helicopter, fixed wing aircraft flights, massage treatments.

 Commerce is the key to conservation on Borana Conservancy.
 Over three generations, the Dyer family have dedicated extensive time, energy and finance to conservation.
 This has been achieved in a number of different ways, many of which you will see whilst visiting Borana Conservancy.
 These projects focus on education, local employment, health, habitat management and wildlife conservation.

 Borana is committed to the direct investment of ALL profits made from the lodge back into conservation of the local area and wildlife.
-Borana Lodge is the only lodge in the area to be doing this, making your time spend at Borana Lodge a unique and purposeful visit.
+Borana Lodge is the only lodge in the area to be doing this, making your time here a unique and purposeful visit.
 In a time when travel with a purpose has become so important, your stay at Borana Lodge will enhance the local area even after you leave and return home.

 Borana’s sustainable approach focuses on the four ‘C’s’: culture, conservation, commerce and community.
-While keeping these at the forefront of their approach, Borana continues to allow for endangered species, such as Grevy zebra, lion, elephant and rhino to thrive in peace.
-Borana also understands the need for a community-led approach to reaching these goals, and with this in mind, education, health and employment in local areas are always a priority, with the local mobile clinic, funded by Borana Conservancy, treating several hundred people in the local area.
+Borana is a Long Run destination; these are careful selected for their commitment to enacting the four C’s While keeping these at the forefront of their approach, Borana continues to allow for endangered species, such as Grevy zebra, lion, elephant and rhino to thrive in peace.
+Borana also understands the need for a community-led approach to reaching these goals, and with this in mind, education, health and employment in local areas are always a priority, with the local mobile clinic, funded by Borana Conservancy, an average of 160 people from the local community each week.

-Guests of Borana Lodge can also join in with the behind the scenes work that goes on on the conservancy, including lion collaring, ranger deployment and rhino tracking.
+Guests of Borana Lodge can also join in with the behind the scenes work that goes on the conservancy ranger deployment and rhino tracking.
 None of the rhinos on Borana have tracking devices in their horns, making it necessary for each individual rhino to be seen and identified daily.
-Guests can join in on the rhino tracking activity which is usually carried out by Borana scouts first thing every morning.
-Armed anti-poaching team spend each night out at various vantage points around the conservancy.
+Guests can join in on the rhino tracking activity which is usually carried out by Borana Conservancy’s scouts first thing every morning.
+The armed anti-poaching team spend each night out at various vantage points around the conservancy.
 Spending time with these men while accompanying them on their evening deployments is an extremely interesting and humbling experience.

-Water comes from a borehole; it is perfectly safe to shower and bathe in.
-Mineral water is provided in all rooms and on activities.
-For sustainability reasons, Borana Lodge tries to minimise plastic waste so, whilst all of the drinking water is mineral water, it is decanted from recyclable containers; guests are given their own aluminium water bottles which they can refill from various locations around the lodge and at stables.
-Plastic bottles have been banned on Borana entirely.
+Water comes from a borehole; it is perfectly safe to shower, drink and bathe in.
+Mineral water is provided if preferred.
+For sustainability reasons, Borana Lodge is committed to minimising plastic waste so, if mineral water is required, it is decanted from recyclable containers; guests are given their own aluminium water bottles which they can refill from various locations around the lodge and at the stables.
+Plastic bottles have been banned on Borana Conservancy entirely.

 All food is freshly prepared in the lodge kitchen.
-The kitchens source many of the ingredients locally as well as from the kitchen gardens.
-The majority of fruit, vegetables, milk, eggs, cream and meat are delivered daily from Kabati Regenerative Farm which is an organic, free range farm on the Eastern boundary of Borana Conservancy.
+The kitchens source the vaste majority of fresh the ingredients locally as well as from the kitchen gardens.
+The fruit, vegetables, milk, eggs, cream and meat are delivered daily from Waitabit Farm which is an organic, free range permaculture project on the Eastern boundary of Borana Conservancy.
 Typically, breakfasts are made up of fresh fruit, cereals and yogurt with a variety of cooked breakfast choices.
 Lunches are deliciously fresh and home-made, served buffet style.
 Dinner is a three-course affair in the dining room, or under the stars.
-The Lodge serves wines from all over the world which are paired with the meal choices.
+Borana Lodge serves wines from all over the world which are paired with the meal choices.
 The kitchen caters for all food preferences and allergies – please inform us about any dietary requirements prior to arrival.

 COMMUNICATION & ELECTRICITY

-The Lodge has 24-hour power through an inverter system.
+Borana Lodge has 24-hour power through a solar system.
 Torches are provided in the rooms.
 Voltage: 220 V. Outlet: Square 3-pin.
 Mobile phone internet service is available.
 There is also Wi-fi internet access from various points around the lodge.

 Lodge is open all year round.
 Borana has warm days and cool nights with daytime temperatures between 24-28°C. Warm clothing is recommended for early mornings and evenings.
 Weather patterns are increasingly hard to predict, however the rains are expected twice a year: November through December and late March to the end of May.
 These generally comprise of clear days punctuated by short heavy rain storms.